Chapter 5. The ext4 File System

 - To create an ext4 file system, use the following command:

-- Replace block_device with the path to a partition or a logical volume.
+- Replace block_device with the path to a block device.
 For example,

 - In general, the default options are optimal for most usage scenarios.